 Even if you don’t see yourself working as an accountant or finance manager, a degree in business can help you truly broaden your horizons and pursue your passions successfully.
 For example, perhaps your true passion is in jewelry-making, and you dream of someday owning your own hand-made jewelry business.
 Knowing how to make beautiful jewelry is only a small piece of the puzzle; in order for your business to be successful, you’ll need to know how to write a detailed and viable financial plan, obtain financing for your business, track your profits and losses, and be comfortable with many other aspects of business management in order to keep your business profitable.
 This is, yet again, where experience in studying business can really come in handy in a practical way.

 Few programs of study these days really examine things beyond a local lens, but studying business will force you to look at things globally, especially in today’s international economy.
 This is great for those who want to work towards having a more global perspective and outlook.
 And of course, when you study business, you’ll also have plenty of opportunities to study abroad, if this is something that would interest you.
 Even if you don’t choose to study abroad, your program will have you working alongside international students who will help you become more culturally diverse, especially considering many business degrees include some level of communicating with international students.

 5. Combine Your Passions

 What many people don’t realize when they consider a business degree is that, often times, it is also possible to combine a business program with another program of your choice.
-This way, if you’re interested in business but ultimately want to pursue a career in another field, you may still be able to combine courses within your program of study to obtain a double-major or similar accolade.
+This way, if you’re interested in business but ultimately want to pursue a career in another field, you may still be able to combine other online business courses within your program of study to obtain a double-major or similar accolade.
 This is quite common, and many universities offer these types of programs in a five-year capacity.
 Imagine being able to walk across the stage and collect not just one, but two degrees that are going to help you reach your career goals—and potentially being able to do so with just one extra year of study.